datastax/unreel/README.md

 ## Current Status

 - The `ui` and `controller` components are complete.
-- The movie quotes are static and not yet coming from Langflow because we receive just 1 quote (we need 10).
-The Langflow flow is [here](https://astra.datastax.com/langflow/e65ec194-7211-4d3f-8d19-4eea47fc581b/flow/d8037b84-a0d3-4fb1-9292-a32ea7874b4b) and we'll switch it over as soon as it works as required.
 - We intend to have a scoreboard connected to `controller` on a separate TV as a separate web application that will be connected to the same PartyKit server.
 Please create a new directory called `scoreboard` to start working on this.

 ### To Do